GuildEducationInc/rubocop-guild/README.md

 1. Associated cop definitions should be grouped
 2. Cops should be in alphabetical order within their groups.
 This makes it easier to look up the cop in the RuboCop documentation

+## Publishing

+Make sure you've been granted publish access to the [rubygem](https://rubygems.org/gems/rubocop-guild)

+1. Increment the gem version in `version.rb`
+2. Run `bin/rake release`.
+This will create a new tag based on the version, push the tag to Github, and then push the gem to Rubygems